NiGhTTraX/strong-mock/README.md

 )).thenReturn('matched');
 ```

-Some of the matchers, like `isObject` and `isArray` support nesting matchers:
+Some matchers, like `isObject` and `isArray` support nesting matchers:

 ```typescript
 It.isObject({ foo: It.isString() })